 Do you offer make-up lessons (catch up lessons)?

 YES, London Baby Swim offers 3 FREE makeup lessons (catch up lessons) per term/per child for any missed lesson.
 However, there are some steps to follow in order to take advantage of this service.
-For more information, please refer to London Baby Swim Terms and Conditions Section 6)
+For more information, please click HERE

 How do Make-up Lessons work?

 When you cancel your lesson, for whatever the reason, we use that space as a makeup lesson for another parent who missed a lesson; so without parents letting us know in advance they are not attending, there is no opportunity to replace lessons for anyone.
-That is why it is so important that parents let us know in advance about their absence by emailing us with a minimum of 24 hours notice (preferably more) prior to their course.
+That is why it is so important that parents let us know in advance about their absence by emailing us to firstname.lastname@example.org with the minimum notice required prior to their lesson.
 London Baby Swim offers this service as a goodwill gesture and it is not a statutory right, not having any legal obligation to offer a makeup lesson(s) or refund/credit for non-attended lesson(s).
-For more information, please refer to London Baby Swim Term and Conditions Section 6)
+For full information of opur Make-up Lesson Service, please click HERE

 Tips and Advice for your first lessons